uclove-gotit/Traveltide/README.md

 The segmentation and analysis are based on user sessions, travel history, demographics, and booking patterns from 2023.

+# The segmentation process involved analyzing user sessions, booking behaviors, and demographic data from the year 2023.
+Key steps included:

+# Data Filtering: Selected users with more than seven sessions post-January 4, 2023, to focus on active customers.​
+Session Analysis: Examined session durations, page clicks, and booking activities to understand user engagement.​ Trip Evaluation: Assessed trip details, including cancellations, to identify valid travel experiences.​ Behavioral Metrics: Calculated metrics such as the number of trips, flights booked, hotel spending, and average distance traveled.​
+Demographic Profiling: Incorporated user demographics like age, gender, marital status, and presence of children.​

+# Segmentation Output:
+Six distinct customer segments were identified:
+Family Travellers
+Young Adult Frequent Travellers
+Dreamers
+Senior Travellers
+Business Travellers
+Young Frequent Travellers
+Each group received a uniquely tailored perk to align with their preferences, such as family suite discounts, fast-track security, or WiFi perks.

+# Outcome:
+The segmentation revealed clear behavioral and value differences among customer groups.
+Family and young adult frequent travellers lead in user volume and engagement.
+Business travellers, while fewer in number, show high revenue contribution per user.

+# Key Findings and Visual Analysis
+1. Segment Distribution
+Top 3 Segments by User Count:
+● Family Travellers: 1,958 users
+● Young Adult Frequent Travellers: 1,875 users
+● Dreamers: 1,602 users
+Least Represented Segments:
+● Business Travellers: 155
+● Young Frequent Travellers: 111
+These figures suggest a heavy user concentration in leisure-oriented profiles, indicating that TravelTide appeals more to personal and family travel over business travel.

+2. Gender Breakdown by Segment
+● Family Travellers and Young Adult Frequent Travellers are predominantly female. ● Dreamers are split between both genders, but still skew female.
+● Business Travellers and Young Frequent Travellers are more likely to be male.
+This demographic insight is vital for customizing marketing tone, content, and channels.
+3. Hotel Revenue by Segment
+● Young Adult Frequent Travellers generate the highest total hotel revenue (≈ $4M), followed by Family Travellers.
+● Business Travellers have the highest revenue per user (≈ $3K), despite low user count.
+● Dreamers, while numerous, show low hotel spend, indicating minimal engagement beyond browsing or research.

 # Dashbaord

 <img width="1192" alt="Screenshot 2025-05-12 at 23 44 44" src="https://github.com/user-attachments/assets/05abf1d3-295e-43d4-9e50-4cafb3c606f4" />